-Catwalk Institute welcomes proposals from artists and collaborative teams for 2-4 week residencies.
-Participation is exclusively for faculty and alumni from Columbia University, New York University, School of the Art Institute of Chicago and Vassar College.
+Catwalk Institute welcomes proposals from artists and collaborative teams for 2–4 week residencies.
+Participation is exclusively for faculty and alums from Columbia University, New York University, School of the Art Institute of Chicago and Vassar College.
 Applications are by recommendation through each institution.

-Situated on a magnificent historic site of 70 acres on the Hudson River, Catwalk sits across from Olana, the home of Frederic Edwin Church, America’s first environmentalist and just north of Thomas Cole’s home, Cedar Grove.
+Situated on a magnificent historic site of 70 acres on the Hudson River, Catwalk sits across from Olana, the home of Frederic Edwin Church, America’s first environmentalist, and just north of Thomas Cole’s home, Cedar Grove.
 Residencies are space/time grants designed for reflection and personal artistic growth.
 Spaces include a fully outfitted kitchen and individual studio spaces, the quiet solitude and surrounding nature create an idyllic atmosphere for visual artists, performance artists, writers, and scholars to rejuvenate and recreate their own personal vision.

 The Palmers were drawn to the Hudson Valley by the rich arts legacy of the area and the collaboration that the proximity to New York could provide.
-After spending over 30 years in Chicago pursuing careers in finance and sales, a three-year search lead them to CATWALK, an estate that they found too wonderful not to share with others.
-They have long supported artists and arts organizations and find the perfect balance in the world they are now developing.
+After spending over 30 years in Chicago pursuing careers in finance and sales, a three-year search led them to CATWALK, an estate that they found too wonderful not to share with others.
+They have long supported artists and arts organizations and found the perfect balance in the world they are now developing.

 The mission of the Catwalk Arts Residency is to establish Catwalk as a special retreat for art-making, collaborative projects and scholarly discourse in a visually stimulating part of the country that has historically provided and continues today to provide significant inspiration to artists, cultural historians, writers, and scholars.